+It can be really easy to overspend on groceries – but you must be careful, especially if you’re working on debt management.
 As part of my new lifestyle and cooking routine, I was looking for ways to save on meat since it is the most expensive item on most of our shopping lists.
 I like chicken and it’s relatively cheap, so I searched a bit online.
-I found you could save a bundle by cutting up your own whole chicken.
-(Don’t get queasy, I didn’t say slaughter – it’s already dead, and clean.)
-I’ve never done that, always believing that chicken parts were born wrapped in plastic and stryrofoam.
+I found you could save a bundle by cutting up your own whole chicken (Don’t get queasy, I didn’t say slaughter – it’s already dead, and clean).
+I’ve never done that, always believing that chicken parts were born wrapped in plastic and styrofoam.
 But I bought into the idea that the sum of the parts were greater than the whole, or something like that.

 The concept of cutting up a chicken versus paying for parts made sense.
 Backed by a sharp cleaver, my laptop set up in the kitchen cued to a how-to-fabricate-a-chicken video, and a willingness to experiment with butchery, I headed to the store to get a whole chicken.
 (I’m not sure why they call it “fabricating” a chicken – to me fabricating always meant putting something together.)